 STEP OUT OF THE “TRAUMA DRAMA” WHIRLWIND

 Emotions by nature are dramatic.
-Nowhere is this more true than when we feel caught up in the whirlwind of the Trauma and Drama Zone.
+Nowhere is this truer than when we feel caught up in the whirlwind of the Trauma and Drama Zone.
 It can evoke fear being there, but it can also evoke exhilaration as we are whipsawed through events seemingly out of our control.

 While there will always be events in our life that happen out of our control, if we find ourselves frequently in the Trauma and Drama Zone, it may be a sign that we are addicted to living there.
 Maybe we grew up in a chaotic household, which we repeat with a roommate, since it feels uncomfortably familiar.
 Maybe we get into habits of procrastination, since we thrive on the excitement of pulling off projects at the last minute.
 Or maybe we are in a marriage that lacks passion and connection, unless dramatic issues bring us together.

 When we access our calm center in the eye (“I”) of the emotional hurricane, we may still need to deal with difficult situations.
-However, our True Self at the Center, is not touched by the emotional upheaval.
+However, our True Self at the Center, is not touched by the emotional upheaval that often engulfs others.
 If you’ve ever been in an emergency situation, look around and it will be obvious who is operating from their calm center and who is getting emotionally whipped around by the external chaos.

 It may be helpful to remember several things to pull yourself back to your calm center: